 Since I already had a nice D-STAR radio for all-around, multi-mode use, I decided to just barely stick my toe in the DMR soup to begin with.
 So initially to get up and running with DMR, I chose a cheap, single-mode radio, the CS580 UHF.

 After I had explored DMR for a while, I decided I wanted a bit higher quality radio.
 I tried a couple different radios over the course of the next couple of years, the Connect Systems CS760 (a good concept, but ultimately a bust, soon discontinued), and the Hytera AR-685 (a quite nice radio, but unfortunately with a dead-end development path).

-Recently, I picked up an AnyTone AT-D878UV.
-It's a nice, solid unit with a good screen (a black screen like my Kenwood TH-D74A, which I much prefer), a large memory capacity (it easily holds the entire worldwide CCS7 ID contact list), and it has extra capacity for future feature expansion.
+Then, I picked up an AnyTone AT-D878UV.
+It's a nice, solid unit with a good screen (a black screen like my Kenwood TH-D74A, which I much prefer), a large memory capacity (it easily holds the entire worldwide CCS7 ID contact list), and extra capacity for future feature expansion.
 It also comes with a decent CPS software package.
-I think this one is finally a keeper.
+This one is finally a keeper.

 I got my AnyTone from Powerwerx△, a great source for ham radio-related electronics with a first-rate team.
 They have links to the PDF user manuals (for both the 878 and 868), a PDF programming manual (so far only for the 868, but good enough to get you started with the 878), as well as the latest contact list, CPS, and firmware versions△.

 The AnyTone approach to its CPS software is a bit different than others I've tried.
 Here are some good videos that provide an overview of how all the pieces fit together; while there is some overlap, I learned different things from each of them: